Contact Us

 What support is offered to support children’s well-being?

-As a school, we endeavour to support all of our children with their learning in a holistic manner.
+As a school, we endeavour to support all children with their learning in a holistic manner.
 We are committed to providing an outstanding education for all our children.
-As a result of our high aspirations, we have created a pastoral room, which has a sole purpose of supporting children’s social and emotional needs.
+As a result of our high aspirations, we have created a pastoral room, which has a sole purpose of supporting children’s social and emotional and mental health needs.
 The room can be used as a ‘break out room’ when children have become saturated by their academic lessons and need a ‘haven’ to go to for a short period of time.
 The Pastoral Lead is responsible for the timetabling of the room to ensure as many children as possible benefit from accessing both the room and the sensory resources that form part of it.
 The Pastoral Team are equipped in supporting children who experience difficulties with behaviour.
 Social stories are used as a way of unpicking issues which are then supported by assigned members of the pastoral team.
 For all children, there are a range of incentives to support them in coming to school.
 Attendance is recognised during weekly celebration assemblies and individual attendance is rewarded at the end of each term.

-Our Behaviour Policy; which includes guidance on expectations, rewards and sanctions is fully understood and in embedded by all staff.
+Our Behaviour Policy, which includes guidance on expectations, rewards and sanctions is fully understood and in embedded by all staff.
 We regularly monitor attendance, support pupils returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence.

 What training do staff receive?